terraform-viettelidc/terraform-provider-vcloud/website/docs/r/rde.html.markdown

 Where `vendor=bigcorp`, `nss=tech`, `version=4.5.6`, `name=foo` and we want the first retrieved RDE (`position=1`) in case
 there's more than one with that combination of type parameters and name.

-To know how many RDEs are available in VCD with the given combination of type parameters and name, one can do:
+To know how many RDEs are available in VCLOUD with the given combination of type parameters and name, one can do:

 ```
 terraform import vcloud_rde.outer_rde list@bigcorp.tech.4.5.6.foo